LanguageDataSpace/Installation/README.md

 # Installation

-It contains scripts for installing the Language Data Space Connector
+It contains scripts and information for installing the Language Data Space Connector